yahya14/PlazaToon/README.md

 - The x-axis can move the objects up and down (positive and negative)
 - The x-axis can move the objects forward and backward (negative and positive)

-####Reset all sizes and locations
+####Reload or reset all sizes and locations

-On the top left of the program, there's an options tab that leads you to the *Reset All* button; which can reset all your current settings back to default.
+On the top left of the program, there's an options tab that leads you to the two different buttons:
++ **Reload All**: Reloads all of your current settings where you made changes to all of the NPCs.
+This is very useful if you want everything as it used to be after you pass the loading screen when you enter the Plaza, where everything is reset by the game automatically.
++ **Reset All**: Resets all of your current settings back to default.
 It's there for you if everything is all messed up for some silly reason.

 ##Credits